kernelle-soft/blizz/README.md

 - **Blizz** - the curious and ever learning AI creation of Jerrod, seeking insights with speed and efficiency
 - **Adam** - maintains and distills insights into wisdom from historical project context as befits a true historian

-## Donations

-This is a huge undertaking driven entirely by one person, who'd like to take the time and energy to make this toolset free for everyone--individual and enterprise.
-Please consider donating at:

-- patreon
-- kofi
-- some other thingamajig.

 ## Contributing

 Whether you're from one of Kernelle's clans or Grand Cluster City's corporate towers, contributions are welcome.
 Please: